patKilcullen/Balderdash/NOTES.md

 AND if they fresh and then go back to their game, the other games word updates their word WOULD putting work in the database solve this problem????

+ player whose turn it is sets a timer when start game.
+Need to get fake defs and also let users input their defs..
+The input box could be on the timer component and go away when time is up.

 SUBmitting players own def gets sent to server but not being received by other players